zigbee-alliance/distributed-compliance-ledger/docs/advanced/running-observer-node.md

 The following components will be needed:

-* dcld (part of the release): The binary used for running a node and CLI.
+* `dcld` (part of the release): The application binary which can be run in node or CLI mode.
+* `cosmovisor` (part of the release): A small process manager that supports an automated process of Cosmos SDK based application upgrade (`dcld` upgrade in our case).
-* The service configuration file `dcld.service`
+* The service configuration file `cosmovisor.service`
 (either part of the release or [deployment](https://github.com/zigbee-alliance/distributed-compliance-ledger/deployment) folder).
 * Genesis transactions file: `genesis.json`
 * The list of alive peers: `persistent_peers.txt`.
 It has the following format: `<node id>@<node ip>,<node2 id>@<node2 ip>,...`.